linux-system-roles/meta_test/README.md

 ## Role Variables

+There are only two variables used to control the role's behavior.

-There is just one variable so far, `meta_test_scenario`, which is a dictionary containing a scenario name and additional scenario parameters.
+The first one, `meta_test_scenario`, is a dictionary containing a scenario name and additional scenario parameters.
 A scenario name is stored under the key `name` of the dictionary and it is mandatory.
-At this moment, there are supported these scenarios:
+At this moment, these scenarios are supported:

 * `wrap_role`

 The default value of `meta_test_scenario` variable is `null`, which means that no actions are taken.

+The second variable is `meta_test_debug`, implicitly set to `false`.
+This variable tell the role to print additional information.
+It is mostly used for debugging the role itself when things are not working as supposed to be.

 ### `wrap_role`